-Recognize When our Relationships Don’t Serve Us
+Recognise When our Relationships Don’t Serve Us

 To conclude, strong relationships and being part of a community are good for our mental and physical health and wellbeing.
 However, the quality of these relationships is significant.
 It is simply not enough to be in a relationship and to be part of something.
-We need to be in control of our relationships and to be able to recognize when they are not working for us.
-If we are not being nourished by our relationships, we need to draw on our strength to recognize that our unhealthy connections aren’t serving us.
+We need to be in control of our relationships and to be able to recognise when they are not working for us.
+If we are not being nourished by our relationships, we need to draw on our strength to recognise that our unhealthy connections aren’t serving us.
 As difficult as it might be, removing ourselves from a toxic relationship can help conserve our good health.

 Harvard Health Publishing (2019), ‘Strengthen relationships for longer, healthier life’, https://www.health.harvard.edu/healthbeat/strengthen-relationships-for-longer-healthier-life.

 Robert De Vogli, Tarani Chandola, Michael G. Marmot (2007) JAMA Internal Medicine, ‘Negative Aspects of Close Relationships and Heart Disease’.

 J. Holt-Lunstad, W. Birmingham, B.Q.
 Jones (2008) ‘Is there something unique about marriage?
 The relative impact of marital status, relationship quality, and network social support on ambulatory blood pressure and mental health’, Annals of Behavioral Medicine.